 Learn more about how to buy individual stocks trading beginner’s guide here: How to Make Money in the Stock Market.

-We’re going to reveal some of the advantages and disadvantages that come with investing in single stocks.
+We’re going to reveal some of the advantages and disadvantages that come with trading only one stock.

 Every stock moves in different ways due to things like liquidity and inventory on the book.
 In this regard, no two stocks will move the same.
-Obviously, this means that you need to trade each stock individually and apply different tools to gauge the stock price movement.
+This means that you need to trade each stock individually and apply different tools to gauge the stock price movement.

 Maybe you found yourself in a position where most of your trades and subsequent profits come from one single stock.

 If that’s the case you’re sitting on a gold mine.